Breast Lift Surgery

 - The breast size and shape you want

-- The quality and quantity of your skin and breast tissue
+- The quality and quantity of breast skin and tissue

-Finally, your surgeon will discuss the risks and complications of a breast uplift so that you can make a fully informed decision.
-It is essential that you understand the potential risks before you give consent for surgery.
+Finally, your surgeon will discuss the risks and complications of breast uplift surgery with you so you can make a fully informed decision.
+It is essential that you understand the potential risks before you give consent to have surgery.

-Questions to ask during your breast uplift consultation
+Questions to ask during your breast lift consultation

-During your breast uplift consultation, it may be beneficial for you to ask your surgeon these important questions:
+During your breast uplift consultation, it is beneficial for you to ask your surgeon any questions you may have that they have not already addressed.

-- Is what I want to achieve from surgery realistic?
+- Do you believe the results I want to achieve from a breast lift are realistic?

-- What can I do to get the best results?
+- What can I do to get the best possible results before/after surgery?

 - Where will my scars be located?

-Our medbelle BAAPS/BAPRAS surgeons want to help you achieve the best results possible from your breast uplift.
+Our Medbelle BAAPS/BAPRAS surgeons want to help you achieve the best results possible from your breast uplift.
 You should therefore be as honest and candid as possible about what you would like to achieve.
-Your surgeon will help you explore if what you want to achieve is possible or not.
+Any information you provide will help your surgeon decide if what you want to achieve is possible or not.

-What are the main breast uplift risks and complications?
+What are the main risks and complications associated with breast lift surgery?

 Bleeding & bruising

-- Redness around your scar that begins to spread away from the scar
+- Redness around your scar that begins to spread outward

 - Pain or discomfort that is not relieved by pain medication